GreyGnome/KivyDnD/README.md

 defined functions can be run in response.
 ## DropDestination
 Using DropDestination is optional.
-It adds two features to the library: drop groups, and the ability to fire events when the pointer enters and leaves the boundaries of these Widgets.
-Drop groups allow control over which widget(s) can receive a drop from particular DragNDropWdidget(s).
+It adds two features to the library: drop groups, and the ability to fire events when the pointer enters and leaves the boundaries of DropDestination Widgets.

+Drop groups allow control over which widget(s) can receive a drop from particular DragNDropWidget(s).
 Though the DragNDropWidget can define who its recipients will be (see `droppable_zone_objects` in the example below), a draggable widget in a drop group can only be dropped into widgets in its same drop group.
 You can have multiple drop groups, any DragNDropWidget can be a member of multiple drop groups, and any DropDestination can be a member of multiple drop groups.
-Another feature is that a DropDestination can fire an event when the pointer enters its boundaries, and when it leaves.
-See the code and examples for more information.

 # Usage
 ## Installation